spencerpauly/awesome-notion/README.md

 - [Notion Dog](https://github.com/notiondog/notion.dog) - The easiest way to build simple, powerful websites with nothing but Notion.
 - [Super.so](https://super.so) - Turn Notion pages into fast, functional websites with custom domains, custom paths, fonts, analytics, and more.
 - [Potion.so](https://potion.so) - Create custom websites in minutes.
 Featuring custom domains, styles and great SEO.
+- [Notelet](https://notelet.so/) - Write in Notion, publish to the web.
+Custom domain, analytics, themes and more.

 ## Tools